AmyWilford/JavaScript-Password-Generator/README.md

 ## Description

-This repository has been created with the intention of usingn JavaScript to generate a random password using a set of criteria defined by the user, including password length, letter cases, and special characters.
+This repository has been created to showcase JavaScript's ability to generate a random password using a set of criteria defined by the user.
+Criteria includes password length, letter cases, and special characters.
 Click the 'Generate Password' button to make your random password.

 ### Provided User Story